adamsilver/adamsilver.io-jekyll/_drafts/2014-04-01-javascript-namespacing.md

 <!-- minimising globals -->

+Using namespaces in javascript gives us 2 benefits:

+1. Structure
+2. Minimising globals

+By introducting a root namespace for the application we are only introducing one global variable minimising the risk of collision with other globals.

-A namespace is a descriptive way of naming objects in a way that encapsulates its members, which enables the same member names within multiple different objects.
-Typically, over-engineered solutions [[0](#ref0)] are proposed but best avoided.
+Defining a namespace is as simple as defining a variable and assigning an object literal.
+Typically, over-engineered solutions [[0](#ref0)] are proposed but best avoided as follows:

-The following solution is both simple and advisable:

 ## Define top level namespace